-Salvador Sanz was born in Buenos Aires in 1975, where he studied at the Manuel Belgrano National School of Fine Arts and obtained a Professor of Painting at Prilidiano Pueyrredón.
+Salvador Sanz was born in Buenos Aires in 1975.
+He studied at the Manuel Belgrano National School of Fine Arts, the Argentine Comic Book School (EAH), Prilidiano Pueyrredón, and IDAC.
 In 1994, he helped found the magazine Catzole and later won the Best Animated Film award at the 2006 San Diego Comic-Con International Independent Film Festival for his animated short film “Gorgonas.”
-In 2006, he edited the anthology Legion, published in Argentina and Spain by Ivrea, and later released in the United States.
+His works have been published in Argentina, Brazil, Spain, Italy, and the United States.
 Among his outstanding books are Nocturno, Desfigurado, Angela Della Morte, The Skeleton, and Mega.
 He also teaches comic book classes and creates storyboards for films and advertising.